fdsayre/fdsayre.github.io/_posts/2024-11-11-weeknotes-for-2024-week-26-one-month-panic.md

 ---
-title: "Weeknotes for 2024 Week 46: One month left in the semester panic"
+title: "Weeknotes for 2024 Week 46: One month left in the semester panic / / Pomodoro Fuckboy Rabbit Hole"
 categories:
 - weekNotes
 tags: